Joseph E. and Nancy O. Whitley Award

 In order to improve manuscript quality, a review process has been added.
 Authors will now have the opportunity to receive suggested revisions to their manuscripts.
 Submissions of the manuscript for the Whitley Award should be made through the ACADEMIC RADIOLOGY online, electronic submission system.

 When submitting a manuscript to Elsevier Editorial System, authors need to provide an electronic version of their manuscript.
 For this purpose original source files, not PDF files, are required and should be submitted as word documents with .tif figures (300 DPI for half-tones and 800-1200 DPI for line-art).
 The author should specify Whitley Award as the article type for the manuscript, and choose a set of classifications from the prescribed list provided online.
 Authors may send queries concerning the submission process, manuscript status, or journal procedures to the Editorial Office at Academic-Radiology@pennmedicine.upenn.edu.
 Once the submission files are uploaded, the system automatically generates an electronic (PDF) proof, which is then used for reviewing.
 All correspondence will be by e-mail.

 Manuscripts must be submitted by the deadline.
 Abstracts of manuscripts are encouraged and must adhere to the abstract deadline and will undergo the same peer review process as other abstracts.

-The winner of the Whitley Award will be notified in February.
+The winner of the Whitley Award will be notified by the end of January 2022.